John Roest

 model/

-• service for your business logic,\
+• service — business logic

-• repository for your data access,\
+• repository — data access

-• model for your domain objects or entities.
+• model — domain objects and entities

-Why Consistency Beats Creativity
+Why Consistency Beats Creativity#

 @SpringBootApplication